ninjamuffin99/djFlixel/readme.md

 ### Some Features

-- **Menu System**,  Create easy paged menus with some basic option elements, like toggles and number selectors.
+- **Menu System**, Easily create paged menus with some basic option elements, like toggles and number selectors.
 - **Unified controls** for keyboard and gamepads.
 Poll keyboards and gamepad with one call.
 - **Visual Effects**, a collection of screen and sprite effects, like textscrollers, starfields, retroloader simulation etc.
 - Easy **Tiled Map** loading and handling map data of layers and sprites ( *docs and examples soon* )